Testing dark energy models with a new sample of strong-lensing systems: Conclusions and Outlooks

 \section{Conclusions and Outlooks}

 In this paper we study three dark energy models: the $\omega$CDM model with a DE constant equation of state, and the CPL and the JBP parametrizations where DE evolves with time.
-To constrain the cosmological parameters of the three models we used a new compilation of strong gravitational lens systems (SLS) with a total of $205$ objects, the largest sample to date (details of all systems can be found in Appendix \ref{tab:SL}).
+To constrain the cosmological parameters of the three models we used a new compilation of strong gravitational lens systems (SLS) with a total of 204 objects, the largest sample to date (details of all systems can be found in Appendix \ref{tab:SL}).
 We test the models using different cases.
 First considering all the systems using the $D^{obs}$ estimated from the observed Einstein ring radius and velocity dispersion, secondly excluding those systems with a $D^{obs}>1$ (unphysical) value, and finally using the entire sample with a new free parameter $f$ that take into account systematics that might affect the observables.
-In addition, we estimated the cosmological parameters using sub-samples of the SLS according to three different scenarios considering distinct regions on the observational value of the lens equation ($D^{obs}$), the velocity dispersion ($\sigma$) and the lens galaxy redshift ($z_l$). \\
+In addition, to assess the impact of some observables, we estimated the cosmological parameters using sub-samples of the SLS according to three different scenarios, considering distinct regions on the observational value of the lens equation ($D^{obs}$), the velocity dispersion ($\sigma$) and the redshift interval probed by the lens galaxy ($z_l$).
+We found weak constraints for some regions.